fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 ---

-*TLDR*
+**TLDR**

-This post is part of a series of more technical-oriented blog posts in which we highlight some of the challenges that we encountered and that have driven our design choices.
+*This post is part of a series of more technical-oriented blog posts in which we highlight some of the challenges that we encountered and that have driven our design choices.*

-In this part we talk about implementing access-control - a fine grained mechanism for controlling who and under what circumstances can perform particular actions that alter the state of your contracts.
+*Here we discuss implementing access-control - a fine grained mechanism for controlling who and under what circumstances can perform particular actions that alter the state of your contracts.

 ---

 WebAssembly (WASM) is a binary instruction format, that was designed in order to bring high-performance capabilities to the web clients (such as the browsers).
 It is an open standard that is already supported by a great many programming languages.

-Despite it's initial design goals, WASM makes no assumptions about the execution environment, meaning there is nothing web or even operating-system specific about it
+Despite it's initial design goals, WASM makes no assumptions about the execution environment, meaning there is nothing web or even operating-system specific about it.
-WASM is *just* a binary instruction format for a stack-based virtual machine.
+WASM is /just/ a binary instruction format for a stack-based virtual machine.

 What this means is it's utility goes way beyond the web.